 Maybe we should have eaten more bananas.
 Maybe we should have eaten fewer bananas.
 Maybe that’s what was forcing its way up my trachea at the moment, and not my heart.

 Maybe doing this as my first physical activity in six weeks was an arrogant choice.
-Maybe doing this with broken feet was a step too far, literally.
+Maybe doing this with two broken feet was a step too far, literally.

 Maybe these bindrunes I have painted on myself don’t actually make me invincible…

 All these doubts and more swam in the tiny part of my consciousness that hadn’t fled from the sheer horror.
 One by one they formed, ranted and dissipated, each leaving behind a single lingering question: